jdmmnn/LaymanDeploy/roleplay/nextcloud/roleplay.md

 ## Deployment Process

 - The User requests the deployment of a Plugin via the Frontend which is then forwarded to the Backend.
-- The Backend request the plugin details form the Plugin Repository and starts the Deployment wizard where all necessary input is collected.
+- The Backend request the plugin details form the Plugin Repository and starts the Deployment wizard where all necessary input is collected through gotmpl templating.
-- The Backend creates a new Deployment, which is validated for correct inputs and used for an orchestration plan.
+- The Backend validates the helmfile with the inputs.
-- The Backend deploys the Deployment to the Kubernetes cluster.
+- helmfile deploys the Deployment to the Kubernetes cluster.
 - The User receives a notification about the successful deployment.

-## Roleplay

-### Definitions

-- **User** - The User who wants to deploy a Plugin.
-- **Plugin** - The Service definition which is used to deploy a Service.
-It contains a helm chart abstraction with only a few necessary input values.
-- **Kubernetes Cluster** - The Kubernetes Cluster where the Plugin should be deployed to and LaymanDeploy runs on.
-- **Frontend** - The Frontend of LaymanDeploy which is used by the User to request a Plugin deployment.
-- **Deployment Module** - The Backend Module of LaymanDeploy which is used to deploy Plugins.

-### Plugin Definition: Example inspired by [souverign-workplace](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/deployment/sovereign-workplace/-/tree/main/helmfile/apps/nextcloud)
+### Plugin Definition Example; inspired by [sovereign-workplace](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/deployment/sovereign-workplace/-/tree/main/helmfile/apps/nextcloud)

 ``helmfile.yaml``